-In essence, the payback period is used very similarly to a Breakeven Analysis but instead of the number of units to cover fixed costs, it considers the amount of time required to return the investment.
+In essence, the payback period is used very similarly to a Breakeven Analysis, but instead of the number of units to cover fixed costs, it considers the amount of time required to return an investment.

 Given its nature, the payback period is often used as an initial analysis that can be understood without much technical knowledge.
 It is easy to calculate and is often referred to as the “back of the envelope” calculation.
 Also, it is a simple measure of risk, as it shows how quickly money can be returned from an investment.
 However, there are additional considerations that should be taken into account when performing the capital budgeting process.

 Drawback 1: Profitability

 While the payback period shows us how long it takes for the return on investment, it does not show what the return on investment is.
 Referring to our example, cash flows continue beyond period 3, but they are not relevant in accordance with the decision rule in the payback method.

 Building on the previous example, the firm may have a second option of investing in another project that offers the following cash flows:

-The project would give a payback period of 4.25 years but generate higher returns on investment than the first project.
-However, based on the payback method, the firm would select the first project over this alternative.
-The implications of this are that the firm may choose investments with shorter payback periods at the expense of profitability.
+The other project would have a payback period of 4.25 years but generate higher returns on investment than the first project.
+However, based solely on the payback period, the firm would select the first project over this alternative.
+The implications of this are that firms may choose investments with shorter payback periods, at the expense of profitability.

 Drawback 2: Risk and the Time Value of Money

-Another issue with the payback period is that it does explicitly discount for the risk and opportunity costs associated with the project.
-In some ways, a shorter payback period suggests lower risk exposure as the investment is returned at an earlier date.
-However, different projects may have exposure to different levels of risk even in the same period.
+Another issue with the payback period is that it does not explicitly discount for the risk and opportunity costs associated with the project.
+In some ways, a shorter payback period suggests lower risk exposure, since the investment is returned at an earlier date.
+However, different projects may have exposure to different levels of risk even during the same period.
 Project risk is often determined by estimating WACC.

 Internal Rate of Return (IRR)